George Zimmerman's wife files for divorce in Florida, lawyer says

 Shellie had lost touch with him and had grown increasingly upset, Donnelly said.
 Donnelly added that he and his wife had been taking Shellie to dinner and a movie weekly since the acquittal.

-A spokesman for George Zimmerman's lawyer could not immediately be reached for comment and it was unclear whether Zimmerman had been served with divorce papers.
+A spokesman for George Zimmerman's lawyer declined to comment and it was unclear whether Zimmerman had been served with divorce papers.

-(Additional reporting by Chris Francescani; Editing by Lisa Shumaker and Cynthia Osterman)
+(Additional reporting by Chris Francescani and Jane Sutton; Editing by Lisa Shumaker and Eric Walsh)